MicrosoftDocs/memdocs/sccm/core/plan-design/configs/support-for-active-directory-domains.md

      **For example:** The single label domain of Contoso is configured to have a disjoint namespace in DNS of contoso.com.
 Therefore, when you specify the DNS suffix in Configuration Manager for a computer in the Contoso domain, you specify "Contoso.com" and not "Contoso".

--   The Distributed Component Object Model (DCOM) connections between site servers in the system context must be successfully using Kerberos authentication.
+-   The Distributed Component Object Model (DCOM) connections between site servers in the system context must be successful by using Kerberos authentication.